How To Know What To Charge (So You Don’t End Up Resenting Your Clients or Hating Yourself)

 ENTER YOUR NAME AND EMAIL BELOW TO DOWNLOAD MY FREE PRICING GUIDE

-Here’s what you need to think about when you price:
+Here’s what you need to think about when you price your services:

 At the end of the day, you can’t charge a number that makes you vomit when you say it out loud.
-You also can’t slap a price tag on something that makes you resent your clients because they’re stealing all your time and you can barely afford to pay your rent.
+If you price too high, higher than your level of confidence, you will never want to sell.

 Choosing a number that feels good to you is mega important.